 - 1. Install 'Defibrillator utility ' Software on the PC. - 2.
 Connect the Unit to the PC, through a USB cable. - 3.
 Switch ON the unit - 4.
-Press 'MENU' key for 5-6 seconds. - 5.
-Run the "Defib utility" software. - 6.
-Go to Edit→Communicate in software. - 7.
-Check that 'data stored in file Event.txt successfully' message appears on the PC screen. - 8.
-Check the event.txt file in Program Files (x86)\Nasan\DefibUtility\ folder. - 9.
+Run the "Defib utility" software. - Keep pressing 'MENU' key Continuously till Ready to download' message is displayed on the screen.
+Release 'MENU' key - 6.
+Go to Edit \rightarrow Communicate in software. - 7.
+Check that 'data stored in file Event.txt successfully' message appears on the PC screen as shown below

+- 8. All Event data displayed on screen can be view with help of page Up and Page Down key on keyboard. - 9.
 Event report is printed with following column-Event No, date, time, Del joules ,P/F, battery, mains status, impedance value.